VueGWT/vue-gwt/docs-source/book/introduction/conditional-and-loops.md

 We will then create a list of `Todo` in a `SimpleTodoListComponent`.

-Because Vue.js is only able to observe JavaScript Arrays you must use the provided `JsArray` collection class in your Components.
+Because Vue.js is only able to observe JavaScript Arrays you must use the [provided `JsArray` object](../js-interop/js-array.md) class in your Components.
-This collection will be represented as a native JavaScript array in the browser.
+This object will be represented as a native JavaScript Array in the browser.

 ```java
 @JsType